centrahq/api-documentation/pages/03.fe-development/12.lowestprice/docs.md

 ### Price calculation

-The lowest price is calculated as the minimal price of the product attainable by using any active campaigns.
+The lowest price is calculated as the minimal price of a product attainable by using any active campaigns.

-Those prices are calculated for each valid combination of:
+These prices are calculated for each valid combination of:
 - market
 - price list
 - product variant